Somalia power struggle escalates over security minister's sacking

 The next phase is scheduled between October 1 and November 25.

-Analysts say the election impasse has distracted from Somalia's larger problems, most notably a violent insurgency waged by Al-Shabaab.
+Analysts say the election impasse has distracted from Somalia's larger problems, most notably the violent Al-Shabaab insurgency.

-The Al-Qaeda allies were driven out of Mogadishu a decade ago but retain control of swathes of countryside and the capability to stage deadly attacks in the capital and elsewhere.
+The Al-Qaeda allies were driven out of Mogadishu a decade ago but retain control of swathes of countryside and continue to stage deadly attacks in the capital and elsewhere.

 Last week, NISA said the intelligence officer abducted near her home in June was killed by the Islamist extremists.